- Home

 Current Projects

-Complications Reported to the Food and Drug Administration: A comparison of urogynecologic mesh products
+- Complications reported to the FDA: a comparison of urogynecologic mesh products

 Selected Publications